Updated October 2021

 Credit unions’ tax status is based on their structure—not their size.
 The Internal Revenue Code acknowledges that credit unions are recognized as tax exempt because they issue no capital stock and are organized and operated for mutual purposes.
 Under the IRS comments for 501(c)(14), Credit Unions and other Mutual Financial Organizations, the IRS provides a very clear link between tax exemption and the lack of capital stock.

-The federal tax exemption helps credit unions provide a tremendous financial benefit to Hoosiers ($203 million in 2019) and is a cornerstone of how credit unions operate as member-owned, not-for-profit cooperatives.
+The federal tax exemption helps credit unions provide a tremendous financial benefit to Hoosiers ($274 million in the 12 months ending March 31, 2021) and is a cornerstone of how credit unions operate as member-owned, not-for-profit cooperatives.
 It makes the benefits to consumers possible.
-The federal tax exemption is a great investment only “costing” the federal government $33 million in forgone potential tax revenue from Indiana credit unions.
-Nationally, if credit unions had been taxed in 2019, the receipts would have accounted for only .04 percent of 2019 federal spending funding federal government operations for only 3.7 hours.
+The federal tax exemption is a great investment only “costing” the federal government $42 million in forgone potential tax revenue from Indiana credit unions.
+Nationally, if credit unions had been taxed in 2020, the receipts would have accounted for only .05 percent of 2020 federal spending funding federal government operations for only 4.3 hours.

 Safety and Soundness